Division of Student Success

 University Counseling Center

-Middle Earth Peer Assistance Program is a nationally recognized peer assistance program that trains student volunteers to help other students.
-Through its hotline service, Middle Earth peers lend a listening ear, assist with problem solving, and provide information or referrals.
-Middle Earth also provides outreach programs and workshops for the campus community.
-The Middle Earth hotline (518-442-5777) is open from noon to midnight, Monday through Thursday, and 24 hours per day from noon on Friday until midnight on Sunday when classes are in session.
-Middle Earth also provides training with the option of receiving course credit.
-Students interested in volunteering can pick up an application at Middle Earth, located in the former Health and Counseling Building, or call the business line at (518) 442-5890.
+- The Middle Earth Peer Assistance Program.
+Middle Earth is a nationally-recognized peer assistance program that trains students to help other students.
+Through a hotline service, Middle Earth peers lend a listening ear, assist with problem-solving, and provide information or referrals.
+Middle Earth also provides peer-to-peer workshops and interactive theatre presentations for the campus community as well as a peer career advisement service staffed by students working in Career Services.
+The Middle Earth hotline (518-442-5777) is open from 1:00 PM to midnight Monday through Thursday, and 24 hours a day from 1:00 PM on Friday until midnight on Sunday when classes are in session.
+Students providing peer services in Middle Earth earn academic course credit.
+For additional information about Middle Earth services or how to join Middle Earth, go to www.albany.edu/counseling_center/aboutme.shtml.

-The Project SHAPE program is comprised of a group of students who volunteer their time to educate their peers on sexuality and sexual health.
-The members complete a semester-long accredited training course in sexual health.
-Each academic year, Project SHAPE conducts over 120 programs on a variety of sexuality and sexual health topics and present these in academic courses, residence halls, and for student groups.
-Project SHAPE also presents a variety of week-long events such as the annual World AIDS Week, and Mixin’ Up the Sex Week: Contemporary Issues in Sexuality.
-Those interested in volunteering or requesting a program should call (518) 442-5800.
+- Project SHAPE: Sexual Health and Peer Education.
+The Project SHAPE program is comprised of students who volunteer their time to educate their peers on sexuality and sexual health.
+Members complete two semester-long training courses in human sexuality and conduct programs on a variety of sexuality topics such as preventing HIV/AIDS and other sexually transmitted infections, contraception, sexual orientation, gender identity, healthy relationships, and communication with a partner.
+These programs are presented in academic courses, residence halls, and for student groups.
+Project SHAPE also presents a variety of week-long events such as the annual World AIDS Week, Sex Sense Week, and Mixin’ Up the Sex Week: Contemporary Issues in Sexuality.
+In addition, Project SHAPE is involved in community service by facilitating programs at local high schools and after school programs in the Capital Region.
+Members of Project SHAPE can earn academic course credit.
+For more information about Project SHAPE, go to www.albany.edu/counseling_center/shape.shtml or call (518) 442-5800.

 Student Involvement & Leadership

 The Office of Student Involvement & Leadership supports the academic mission of the University by emphasizing student involvement in the campus community which research has proven to positively affect student retention, satisfaction, and academic success.
 The Office promotes major events and programs and enhances the efforts of the student government, all student groups, and fraternal organizations by providing quality advisement, assistance, and effective leadership development programs.
-This Office also coordinates the Danes After Dark late night programming and promotes student events through the weekly e-newsletter, the student events calendar, and by overseeing all tabling, banners, and posting on the podium.
+This Office also coordinates campus-wide programs, including the Danes After Dark late night programming and game room.
+By overseeing all reservations, tabling, banners, and posting on the podium, the Office assists student organizations with their marketing initiatives and events.
 The Office motto is: Student Involvement Leads to Success.

 Campus Center Management